 - Maintain a balanced routine of rest and activity.

-- Try to get more sleep than usual, between 7-9 hours per night.
+- Try to get a healthy amount of sleep, between seven to nine hours per night.
 Take a nap if the day allows.

 - Products containing refined sugars

-- Soda and juice that is not 100% fruit or vegetable
+- Soda and juice that is not 100 percent fruit or vegetable

 - Fried foods

 - Red meats

 - Shellfish and high mercury fish such as swordfish